videlec/page_ouaibe/webpage/articles/flatsurf.md

 Strata and Interval exchange transformations
 --------------------------------------------

-The package contains a lot of code to deal with interval exchange transformations.
+The package contains a lot of code to deal with interval exchange transformations and linear involutions.
+Here is how a permutation can be created

     :::pycon
     >>> p = iet.Permutation('a b c d', 'd c b a')